 I personally think that the best incarnation of learning comes from working on a tangible project like that and having the space to try ideas and explore.
 That is how it started with me and Professor Salleb-Aouissi.

 Q: Is there anything else that you think people should know?
 Don’t be afraid to fail at something at first!
-I always felt pressured at getting something right on the first attempt, and I quickly realized that this mentality is not sustainable in the long run if you do research.
+I always felt pressured to get something right on the first attempt, and I quickly realized that this mentality is not sustainable in the long run if you do research.

 You learn so much more from your mistakes than from your successes.
 Your critical thinking skills are actively engaged when you have to analyze why something failed as compared to when it happily worked on the first try.
 I would hazard to say that researchers are skilled puzzlers because they always manage to pick up the pieces when something breaks.